inductiva/inductiva/README.md

 pip install --upgrade "inductiva[molecules_extra]"
 ```

-If you had trouble installing the package, check the [FAQ](#1-trouble-installing) for more details.
+If you had issues with the installation, check the [FAQ](#1-trouble-installing) for more details.

 ## API access tokens